Home > Storage + Organization > Tech + Travel Accessories > Great Glittering Gift Ideas

 ALL THE SPARKLY THINGS

-NOTE: The glitter vinyl we link to above is an 8″ x 53″ sheet, which would be more than enough to do all five elements in the SAME color front and back; a definite options.
+NOTE: The glitter vinyl we came as an 8″ x 53″ sheet, which would be more than enough to do all five elements in the SAME color front and back; a definite options.
 However, it’s a relatively inexpensive substate, so with two sheets in different colors, you could set up your own Sparkly Things Workshop to rival Santa!

 - Permanent spray adhesive for paper/fabric